Horton, Surrey: Horton Park Golf Club

 Contains an 18-hole course, a Par 3 9 hole course, a driving range in addition to a crazy golf course which opened in 2014.
 Located in the north of Horton, contiguous with Horton Country Park.

 Hook Road Arena

 An area of enclosed green space located in the north of Horton.
 Hosts funfair events in addition to the annual firework and bonfire night.
 The Epsom Riding for the Disabled Association (RDA) horse riding charity is based adjacent to the arena.

 Horton Country Park

 A 1.5 mile long area of open space just west of Horton Lane, with a large car park.
 A mixture of woodland and fields, containing some horses in the fields.
 Contains Epsom Polo Club.
 Adjacent to Epsom Common and Castle Hill Nature Reserve, Chessington.

 Hobbledown

-An children's adventure park and zoo, located just west of Horton Lane, adjacent to the David Lloyd Centre and Horton Country Park.
+A children's adventure park and zoo, located just west of Horton Lane, adjacent to the David Lloyd Centre and Horton Country Park.
 Contains a soft play area.
 Formerly known as Horton Park Children's Farm.